fission-codes/rust-template/rust/CONTRIBUTING.md

       is a courtesy to the programmers that come after you.
 The easier your code is to read, the easier it will be for the next person to make modifications.
-    - If you find it difficult to follow the guidelines or if the guidelines or unclear, please reach out to us through our discord linked above, or you can just continue and leave a comment at the pull request stage.
+    - If you find it difficult to follow the guidelines or if the guidelines or unclear, please reach out to us through our{% if have_discord %} discord{% else %} email{% endif %} linked above, or you can just continue and leave a comment at the pull request stage.

  10. **Commit and Push** your code